 The tension on the ECU tendon is most significant when the wrist is rotated with the palm facing up (also known as supination).
 In sports requiring wrist tension in supination, the ECU tendon is under great strain, leading to injury.

-Injuries to the extensor Carpi Ulnaris tendon include:
+Injuries to the Extensor Carpi Ulnaris tendon include:

 • ECU tendonitis